open-telemetry/semantic-conventions/docs/database/couchdb.md

 | [`db.operation.batch.size`](/docs/attributes-registry/db.md) | int | The number of queries included in a batch operation.
 [7] | `2`; `3`; `4` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`server.address`](/docs/attributes-registry/server.md) | string | Name of the database host.
 [8] | `example.com`; `10.1.2.80`; `/tmp/my.sock` | `Recommended` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-**[1]:** In **CouchDB**, `db.operation.name` should be set to the HTTP method + the target REST route according to the API reference documentation.
+**[1] `db.operation.name`:** In **CouchDB**, `db.operation.name` should be set to the HTTP method + the target REST route according to the API reference documentation.
 For example, when retrieving a document, `db.operation.name` would be set to (literally, i.e., without replacing the placeholders with concrete values): [`GET /{db}/{docid}`](https://docs.couchdb.org/en/stable/api/document/common.html#get--db-docid).

-**[2]:** The status code returned by the database.
+**[2] `db.response.status_code`:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
 Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
 This attribute has stability level RELEASE CANDIDATE.

 **[3]:** If response was received and the HTTP response code is available.

-**[4]:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
+**[4] `error.type`:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
 When using canonical exception type name, instrumentation SHOULD do the best effort to report the most relevant type.
 For example, if the original exception is wrapped into a generic one, the original exception SHOULD be preferred.
 Instrumentations SHOULD document how `error.type` is populated.

-**[5]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[5] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 **[6]:** If using a port other than the default port for this DBMS and if `server.address` is set.

-**[7]:** Operations are only considered batches when they contain two or more operations, and so `db.operation.batch.size` SHOULD never be `1`.
+**[7] `db.operation.batch.size`:** Operations are only considered batches when they contain two or more operations, and so `db.operation.batch.size` SHOULD never be `1`.
 This attribute has stability level RELEASE CANDIDATE.

-**[8]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[8] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):